MayamaTakeshi/mrcp_server/README.md

   # if you have a google credentials file with support for SpeechSynth and/or SpeechRecog export:
   export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/credentials_file.json
   # if you don't have it, it is OK.
-You can still test it by using language='dtmf'
+You can still test it by using language='dtmf' or language='morse'

   cp config/default.js.sample config/default.js
   vim config/default.js # adjust parameters if necessary